Packer girls put up a fight in final home match of the season - Austin Daily Herald

 The Austin girls soccer team put together one of its better performances of the season against a tough foe to close out its regular season in Art Hass Stadium Thursday night.

-The Packers hung around for most of the night, but they ended up on the short end of a 4-0 score at the hands of Mankato West.
+The Packers hung around for most of the night against Mankato West, but ended up on the short end of a 4-0 score.

-The Scarlets (10-4-2 overall) scored twice in the last five minutes to break open a game that was highly contested throughout.
+The Scarlets (10-4-2 overall) scored twice in the last five minutes to break the game open that was highly contested throughout.
 For the Packer seniors, Thursday’s game was most likely their last one at Art Hass Stadium.

 “I think we were all really excited to play on our home field one last time.
 We were fired up and we had a lot of pump up music in the locker room before the game,” Austin senior Megan Schultz said.
 “Even though this was a loss, I feel like this was one our best games.
 We made a lot of really good plays and I think this was the best game we could have before Sections.
 I think we’re ready.”